 Does Chime charge any fees?

-One of the most frustrating aspects of brick-and-mortar banks is the multitude of fees they seem to stick you with.
+One of the most frustrating aspects of traditional banks is the multitude of fees they seem to stick you with.
 Chime offers the following:

 - No overdraft fees or overdraft protection fees